aabbtree77/twinpeekz2/README.md

 2. **ptr cstring** in the package "nimgl/opengl": [Elliot Waite](https://github.com/elliotwaite/nim-opengl-tutorials-by-the-cherno/blob/cfce01842ef2bf6712747885c620c1f549454f67/ep15/shader.nim#L49) simply casts Nim's string to **cstring** and takes **addr**, without deallocations. [anon767](https://github.com/anon767/nimgl-breakout/blob/19d4b7638d26432a0daccce3433ea06f80ac3cdc/src/shader.nim#L23) does the same.

 Having made the choice of "nimgl/glfw" previously one would be inclined to go with "nimgl/opengl", but the "opengl" case looks cleaner so you will find the latter in this code.
+Notice that OpenGL is initialized with **"glInit()"** in "nim/opengl", but is is the function **loadExtensions()** that does it in "opengl".

 ## Void*